-- Make sure that the child restraint system and the ISOFIX car seat fitting system have been approved for the vehicles from Capron according to the manufacturer's specifications. - Do not use any child restraint systems with support leg. - Only use ISOFIX car seat fitting systems with top tether. - Do not attach any other child restraint systems or belts, nor other objects to the ISOFIX retaining clips. - If the distance between the child restraint system and the table is too small, there is the risk of the child's legs being caught.
-Therefore, when using a child restraint system: lower the table to the bed set-up position (lift-off table), or push it completely to the front in the direction of the driver's seat (table with rigid table leg), or remove the table (suspension table). - Observe the safety instructions and fitting instructions of the child restraint system manufacturer.
+- ▶ Only use child restraint systems of the "Universal" category.
+Other child restraint systems are not permissible. - ▶ When installing and removing a child restraint system with ISOFIX car seat fitting system, follow the manufacturer's instruction manual. - ▶ Make sure that the child restraint system and the ISOFIX car seat fitting system have been approved for the vehicles from Capron according to the manufacturer's specifications. - ▶ Do not use any child restraint systems with support leg. - Only use child restraint systems with top tether. - Fix the top tether securely to the attachment point. - ▶ Do not attach any other child restraint systems or belts, nor other objects to the ISOFIX retaining clips. - ▶ If the distance between the child restraint system and the table is too small, there is the risk of the child's legs being caught.
+Therefore, when using a child restraint system: lower the table to the bed set-up position (lift-off table), or push it completely to the front in the direction of the driver's seat (table with rigid table leg), or remove the table (suspension table).

-- In the case of the vehicles with a L-seating group (I/T68 and 69L), the cushion on the side wall must be removed if the ISOFIX child safety seat mounting system is used. - Child restraint systems of the installation type "Universal" are generally approved for vehicle seats with three-point safety belt.
+▷ In the case of the vehicles with a L-seating group (I/T68 and 69L), the cushion on the side wall must be removed if the ISOFIX child safety seat mounting system is used.